Minigrim0/AFG/COMPILER.md

 The basic blocks graph for the `abs` function.

 ## Live variable analysis
+> This part is a work in progress.
+The current compiler only supports global variables, which are considered always live.
+> They are stored in the machine's memory and are only move to and from registers when used in an instruction.

 In order to determine which variables are live during the program's execution, we need to build a liveness tree.
 This tree will associate each instruction with an `undead-out` set, i.e. a set of variable we now are live after this instruction.
 For example, the instruction `mov @var_a @var_b` will imply that before this instruction (the previous instruction's undead-out) var_b is live and var_a is not (or at least maybe not).